Injured in a Bicycle Accident?

 - Failure to Yield the Right-of-Way Accidents

-- Bicycle Accidents involving 18-wheelers, scooters, and government vehicles
+- Accidents involving 18-wheelers, scooters, and government vehicles

-- Poorly Designed Intersections Resulting in Bicycle Accidents
+- Poorly Designed Intersections Resulting in Bike Accidents

-A skilled Charleston South Carolina bicycle accident attorney can investigate your bicycle accident and find out its probable cause and identify the at-fault party or parties.
+A skilled Providence bike accident attorney can investigate your bicycle claim and find out its probable cause and identify the at-fault party or parties.
 Do not give up home if you think you contributed to the accident in some way.
-South Carolina law follows a modified comparative negligence system.
-This means that if you were the victim in a bicycle accident, you can recover a certain amount of compensation for your injuries even though you were negligent in some way, as long as you were less than 50% at fault in causing the accident.
+Rhode Island law follows a pure comparative fault system.
+This means that if you were the victim in a bicycle collision, you can recover a certain amount of compensation for your injuries even though you were negligent in some way, regardless of your degree of negligence.

-WHAT DAMAGES ARE AVAILABLE TO CHARLESTON BICYCLE ACCIDENT VICTIMS?
+WHAT DAMAGES ARE AVAILABLE TO RHODE ISLAND BIKE ACCIDENT VICTIMS?

-Serious injuries, treatment, and rehabilitation may limit your ability to continue working.
+Your injuries, treatment, and rehabilitation stemming from a bike accident may limit your ability to continue working.
 With no income, the total financial costs of a bicycle accident can be daunting.
-At Marin and Barrett, Inc., Attorney Matthew Marin stands ready to help you recover the financial compensation to which you are entitled.
-That financial compensation can often include money for:
+At Marin and Barrett, Inc., we stand ready to help you recover the financial compensation to which you are entitled.
+That financial compensation that you can recover for a bike accident claim can often include:

 ECONOMIC DAMAGE – such as tangible out of pocket costs which are often established with bills and invoices